catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 :::: keypoints

-- you're always making assumptions about your data - nice to know when they've been broken
+- you're always making assumptions about your data, and many of them are likely to be wrong
-- you can use `assert` statements to tell you they're broken
+- you can use `assert` statements to tell you if an assumption is wrong
 - you can evaluate the usefulness of assumptions by thinking about their impact, likelihood, and testability.

 ::::